spiffdev/help-pages/pages/03.Quick-Start/03.setup-workflow-experience-from-design/default.md

 7. Now go into your workflow and add a [Text](https://help.spiff.com.au/spiff-concepts/step-types/add-text) step.
 Fill in your desired information and in the bottom tab enter in your regions from Illustrator.
 We round up the pixels to make the process cleaner.

 ![](https://help.spiff.com.au/user/pages/03.Quick-Start/03.setup-workflow-experience-from-design/Screen%20Shot%202021-06-29%20at%2010.37.28%20am.png)

+8. Do the same with your second text step.